Stone Dragon Press

-The main texts of shintô:
+Some of the main texts of shintô:

-No Precepts or Commandments There isn't a single set of beliefs, like the Ten Commandments of Christianity or the Noble Eightfold Path of Buddhism, that a practitioner is expected to follow or act upon
+No Precepts or Commandments There isn't a single set of beliefs, like the Ten Commandments of Christianity or the Noble Eightfold Path of Buddhism, that a practitioner is expected to follow or act upon.

-No Need for a Building Sacred space is created where and when it is needed (See himorogi)
+No Need for a Building Sacred space is created where and when it is needed (See himorogi).

 No Idols kami temporarily dwell in a shintai.
 These act more as an antenna where kami manifest, than as a residence for kami.